eldss/metronome-cli/README.md

 - Play a drone note or continuous chord in the background.
 - Play metronome beats as notes or chords with configurable note length.
-- (Planned) Record your playing while metronome is on and playback your performance when complete.

 ### Missing Features